geraldrotation/Probably_Synapse_by_Weischbier/README.md

 - /syn macros or
 - /syn synapse
 to install all required macros for Synapse!
-Additionally you can type /syn help for more information.
+Additionally you can type /syn help for more information!

 Supported Talents:
 - 1. Plague Leech, Unholy Blight